barneymc/blockchain-node/README.md

 ## Ganache

 This runs on the local dev PC and is used to test the contracts before deploying the production (Kaleido in Module C).
 The contracts are identical.

+To test the code properly requires an account on Kaleido and a network of nodes to contain the contracts.